 Manitoba was the first province to establish its own immigration program, the Manitoba Provincial Nominee Program, or MPNP.
 Its purpose is to seek out qualified skilled workers and business people to settle and work or start a business, and raise their families.
 There are two streams to the MPNP:

 - MPNP for Skilled Workers: This stream selects trained and experienced workers from abroad who have the skills needed by the local labour market in the province.
-When selected, you are nominated by the MPNP to receive Permanent Residence visas through Citizenship and Immigration Canada (CIC).
+When selected, you are nominated by the MPNP to receive Permanent Residence visas through Immigration, Refugees and Citizenship Canada (IRCC).
 You then use your visa to move to Manitoba and find a suitable job based on your skills and experience.

 - MPNP-B for Business: This stream recruits and nominates qualified business people from around the globe who have the intention of and the ability to move to Manitoba to start or purchase a business.
 Or you can partner with the owners of an existing business.